LoreBene99/RT1_Assignment1/README.md

 in the correct way, with the environment, trying to get over the problems i have faced, like, for example, make the robot change direction properly in the turning points of the maze.
 Here there are:

-* ###Drive():
+### drive():
 First of all the `drive()` function is used to make the robot moves in the maze.
 The speed of the motors are equals in order to make the robot goes straight.
 The robot "drives" in the environment with a certain speed and for a certain interval of time.
 - Arguments
-  - `speed`, the amount of linear velocity that we want our robot to assume.
+  - `speed`: the linear velocity with which the robot moves.
-  - `seconds`, the amount of seconds we want out robot to drive.
+  - `seconds`: the interval of time in which the robot moves.
 - Returns
   - None.
 - Code